-Is a certified Ashtanga and Yoga Tune Up® and Health Coach.
-Loving the diversity, Meredith works with yogis and movers of all ages.
+Meredith is a certified Ashtanga and Yoga Tune Up® and Health Coach.
+With her love of diversity, Meredith works with yogis and movers of all ages.
 Off the mat, Meredith can often be found on the tennis court.
 She is passionate about improving performance, enhancing mobility, preventing injuries and quieting the monkey mind.

 Meredith’s education includes: